emanuelromano/motsgenerator/README.md

 ## In the meantime...
 - You can follow my fanpage, [Planeta Coldplay](https://linktr.ee/planetacoldplay), on (almost) every social network.
-- You will also find [my personal profile](https://twitter.com/eromanox) on Twitter.
+- You can also find my personal profiles on [Twitter](https://twitter.com/eromanox) and [LinkedIn](https://www.linkedin.com/in/emanuelromano/).
 See you there!